raninninn/cc_ed/README.md

 # cc_ed
 ## Description
-cc_ed is an editor for the Computercraft mod for Minecraft, aiming to replicate the workings of the standard editor, ed.
+cc_ed is an editor for the Minecraft mod [Computercraft](www.computercraft.info), aiming to replicate the workings of the standard editor, ed.

 ## What works so far:
-- Loading files
+- Loading and saving files
-- Most addressing modes
+- Most line addressing modes
 - n and p
-- Switching lines
-- Appending (`a`) and inserting (`i`) lines
+- Appending `a`, inserting `i`, changing `c` and deleting `d` lines